KonuTech/data-engineering-zoomcamp-capstone-01/README.md

       ```

-You can try to do all of the above steps at once using setup.sh script:
+If above steps will fail try to use setup.sh script:
    - Ensure the setup script `setup.sh` is executable:
      ```
      chmod +x setup.sh